backpacking checklist

 Tent

 Your most important piece of camping equipment.
-If you’re planning overnight camping trips, you’ll need a great tent
+If you’re planning overnight camping trips, you’ll need a great tent.

 And when it comes to choosing a tent, the difference between good and bad quality makes an enormous impact on your experience.